Spraynard/portfolio/README.md

 3. Possibility to use front-end framework
 4. ImageMagick to automatically optimize images when I add them with a project
 5. Complete login system (but for what reason!? :3)
+6. Implement URL input capability, as well as editing within the normal editing mode.